ja-k-e/lexicon_standoff/README.md

 This is a single page static client application.

 ## Firebase
-This app uses a Firebase real-time db to handle all of its backend storage.
-You'll need a Firebase account and app to make any of this work.

-This app uses Google, Facebook, and Twitter Authentication through Firebase.
-In order to do that, you'll need a Facebook and Twitter app set up properly and have all three methods enabled in Firebase.
+This app uses a Firebase real-time db.
+You'll need a Firebase app to make any of this work.
+It also uses Google and Twitter Authentication through Firebase.
+In order to do that, you'll need a Twitter app set up properly and have both methods enabled in your Firebase console.
 [Firebase Documentation](https://firebase.google.com/docs/auth/web/start).

-Once your Firebase app is set up, add your Firebase initialization settings to `config/firebase-keys.js`.
+Once your Firebase app is set up, add your Firebase initialization settings to `config/firebase-settings.js`.

 ```js
 module.exports = {